Hiccup tells his saga his way. It’s much different from his father’s account.

 Snotlout snorted.
 “In your dreams.
 You had maybe five percent of a plan.”

-“Thanks for the support.”
+“Yeah, that’s the support I’m looking for.”
 Hiccup used a dry tone, and Gobber chuckled.

 “Aye, well, he’s not wrong, Hiccup.”
 Hiccup rolled his eyes, and Snorri Haraldsson offered a small smile.

 “Okay, I had almost no plan.
 I was going to steal a dragon, fly to the island, and hope I figured something out on the way.
 I’m about to open the cage with the Nightmare and hope it won’t kill me this time, when they,” he gestured to the other table, “walk in and save me from my stupidity.
 I let the dragons out, paired everyone up, gave a quick lesson on staying on, and we flew off together.”
 Fishlegs handed a sheet of paper forward; it contained every characteristic belonging to the Red Death, including its dimensions, and Hiccup passed it to the envoy.

 “You knew how dangerous it was.
 Why didn’t you stay put?”